 Dr. David also shared the results of his patient’s experiences with sleeping in their recliners:

 “A semi-reclined position can help with medical conditions where a person experiences difficulty breathing.
 For instance, a semi-reclined position decreases severity of sleep apnea.
 It also helps with snoring as well as with circulatory problems, and many people do find them more comfortable than beds.”

-You can make sure you prevent these avoidable aches and pains by downloading our guide to finding the perfect recliner.
+You can make sure you prevent these avoidable aches and pains by downloading our guide to finding the perfect recliner for free.

-Here are some more resources you may like to take a look at before you go recliner shopping:
+Here are some additional resources you may like to check out before you go recliner shopping:

 - How to Pick the Best Recliner for Me

 - When Is the Best Time to Buy Furniture?